salatiel6/pokemon-scouting/README.md

 Notes:
 - Environment variables are loaded from `.env` by docker-compose (env_file).
 You can tweak cache, sync interval, etc., there.
 - By default inside the container the SQLite DB lives at `sqlite:///instance/pokemon.db`.
-To persist it on the host, uncomment the `volumes` section in `docker-compose.yaml` and optionally set `SQLALCHEMY_DATABASE_URI=sqlite:///instance/pokemon.db` (already defaulted in the Dockerfile runtime stage).
+To persist it on the host, uncomment the `volumes` section in `docker-compose.yaml`.
 - If `SYNC_ON_START=true`, on the first boot the app will ingest the initial CSV list from `app/db/pokemon_list.csv`.

 Quick curl examples (while container is running):